Harrison1/unrealcpp-com/src/pages/blog/post-44-camera-shake.md

 };
 ```

 Next, enter the `.cpp` file to set the values for `MyCameraShake`.
 In the constructor function we'll set our default values.
 The default values we define will give the player a random violent shake.
 You'll adjust the numbers depending on your preference.
 [Here is the link](http://api.unrealengine.com/INT/API/Runtime/Engine/Camera/UCameraShake/index.html) to the `CameraShake` class in the UE4 documentation that provides all of it's variables and functions.
-We'll use `FMath::RandRange` to provide a randome shake everytime to the `Pitch` and `Yaw` values.
+We'll use `FMath::RandRange` to provide a random shake every time that affects the `Pitch` and `Yaw` values.

 #### Constructor Function
 ```cpp